EndoTaishi/CLASSIC/documentation/doxygenMainPage.md

    - @subpage devHistory
 2. @ref overviewCTEM
 3. @ref compvsmosaic
-4. There are a basic four types of data that are required to run CLASSIC: atmospheric forcing data, surface vegetation, soil data, and initial values for the prognostic variables.
+4. There are a basic four types of data that are required to run CLASSIC:
   - @ref forcingData
   - @ref vegetationData
     - @subpage vegCLASSonly